Submission Guidelines for Theatre Thesis - Written Thesis

 How to Submit:

-NOTE: For a visual supplement to the submission process, click here.
+NOTE: For a visual description of the submission process, click here.

 Step 1: Download and complete the thesis submission agreement.
 Be sure the agreement is signed by you and all necessary faculty advisors.
 You will need a digital copy of the completed agreement in order to complete your submission in Digital Commons.
 Take note that you will be selecting a separate distribution/access option for your oral presentation.
 At the end of the oral presentation you will have the option to change this selection if necessary.